braze-inc/braze-docs/_docs/_contributing/git_and_github.md

 ---
 nav_title: Git and GitHub
+article: Git and GitHub
+description: "Learn how to use Git and GitHub, so you can contribute to Braze Docs."
 page_order: 5
 noindex: true
 ---

 # Git and GitHub

-> Learn how to use Git and GitHub to contribute to Braze Docs.
+> Learn how to use Git and GitHub, so you can contribute to Braze Docs.

 {% alert tip %}
 If you're new to Git or the command-line, start with our tutorial instead: [Your first contribution]({{site.baseurl}}/contributing/your_first_contribution/).